gara-z/gara-recipes/White chocolate pannacotta.md

 Agar agar: I used the Telephone brand agar agar poweder, found in the Asian food aisle in the grocery store.
 I boiled the pannacotta mixture for exactly 4 minutes (from the first boil until removing it from the heat), poured about 100 ml serving size and let it set for approx 24 hours in the fridge: the pannacotta was still a bit  runny in the middle.
 Maybe let boil for approx 4.5-5 mins total to have it set all through.

 White chocolate: Use high-quality chocolate for this.
 I could only find Divine and Lindt brands; Divine was superior in creaminess and flavor but probably not the superior quality out there.
-These were very sweet and next time try to use less sugar.
+These were also very sweet.
 Brands to try: Valrhona, Cacao Barry, Green & Black's.

 Recipe adopted from [Camilla Hamid](https://mykitchenstories.se/vit-choklad-pannacotta-med-passionsfrukt-kokosflarn/), and [Brinken bakar](https://brinkenbakar.se/enkel-pannacotta-och-passionsfruktdessert-i-glas/).